TueNight 10: Deborah Copaken

 After bleeding out and nearly dying this summer before fleeing to Nepal to heal, Deborah Copaken liquidated her 401K and bought herself a few months of health insurance and reassessment.
 Since then, she consulted with Darren Star on a new TV show; co-wrote a TV pilot with former Rolling Stone editor, Will Dana; wrote an Op-Ed for the Washington Post about sexism in the family court system; and created an unexpected viral sensation with this story in Medium.
 She also completed a sample chapter and proposal for a new memoir, LADYPARTS, which her agent just sent out on Friday, so fingers fucking crossed.
 She’s been doing a ton of photography as well, shooting photos in Nepal and corporate headshots, party, and author photos in NY, plus installing a 4’ x 5’ blow-up of a Nepal photo into the home of the doctors who helped save her.
-She’s starting a new photo project called SMILPh’s (Single Mothers I’d Like to Photograph), which you can support here on Patreon, if you so wish.
-She was just on Good Morning America last week, promoting her most recent book, THE ABC’s OF PARENTHOOD, which she co-authored and co-shot with artist Randy Polumbo.
+She’s starting a new photo project called SMILPh’s (Single Mothers I’d Like to Photograph) and she was just on Good Morning America last week, promoting her most recent book, THE ABC’s OF PARENTHOOD, which she co-authored and co-shot with artist Randy Polumbo.

 1. On the nightstand: Love Is A Mixtape, by Rob Sheffield, which I’ve just started and am loving; Poison, by Galt Niederhoffer—lyrical and haunting!—which I’ve almost finished; and like everyone else in the U.S. right now I’m reading Fire And Fury, but it makes me so enraged, I have to read it in tiny bursts.